 Compliance & Regulations

-The Oregon Liquor Control Commission adopted a rules amendment Dec.
+Ban in Alcohol: The Oregon Liquor Control Commission adopted a rules amendment Dec.
 19, 2019, that will allow it to take action against licensees who make or sell products that mix CBD and alcohol.
-The ban applys to manufactured products, but OLCC will begin separate rulemaking to prohibit bars and restaurants from blending CBD into alcoholic drinks.
+The ban applies to manufactured products, but OLCC will begin separate rulemaking to prohibit bars and restaurants from blending CBD into alcoholic drinks.

 Plastic Straws on Request / Plastic Bag Ban